PrajjwalP/PrajjwalP/README.md

 👋 Hello there.
 I'm Prajjwal Patel:boy:
-I live in Bengaluru, currently studying Big Data Analytics at St. Joseph's College:school:
+I live in Bengaluru, exploring aspects of Data Analytics.
 I have developed myself on the internet for over the years now.👀
 I’m looking to collaborate💞️ on data science prospects.